 Brain injury symptoms include:

 The injured person must know the nature of how the injury happened.
-For example, brain injures result in situations where the patient has a stroke, or no oxygen gets to the brain for a particular time period.
+For example, brain injuries result in situations where the patient ha,s a stroke or no oxygen gets to the brain for a particular time.

 Los Angeles is a dangerous place, but it’s also beautiful and exciting.
 Therefore, it’s important to stay vigilant and be aware of your surroundings at all times.
 Even so, you might be the victim of a stabbing or shooting, which can lead to severe brain injuries.

-Gun violence is at an all-time high right now, and the crimes keep coming.
-With over 59 shootings in South Los Angeles in the first two weeks of the year, you know that it pays to be protective of your life and that of your loved ones.
+Gun violence is at an all-time high, and the crimes keep coming.
+With over 59 shootings in South Los Angeles in the first two weeks of the year, you know that it pays to protect your life and that of your loved ones.

-Shootings and stabbings aren’t the only worries, and drunk drivers and motor vehicle crashes could happen anytime.
-We don’t want you to fear brain injuries, but you must be aware that crime is on the rise, and accidents happen multiple times a day.
+Shootings and stabbings aren’t the only worries; drunk drivers and motor vehicle crashes could happen anytime.
+It would help if you didn’t fear brain injuries, but you must be aware that crime is on the rise, and accidents happen multiple times a day.

-Though you’re not always going to have an incident or a brain injury as a result, it’s always a possibility.
-If that happens, it’s essential to have a qualified, compassionate, and aggressive lawyer on your side to help build your case and hold those accountable for the injuries you or your loved one sustain.
+Though you’re not always going to have an incident or a brain injury.
+As a result, it’s always a possibility.
+If that happens, having a qualified, compassionate, and aggressive lawyer on your side is essential to help build your case and hold those accountable for the injuries you or your loved one sustained.

 Ehline Law Firm has won $150 million for its clients, and our lawyers know what they’re doing.
-With 15 years’ experience on our side, we know how to fight insurance companies aggressively.
+With 15 years of experience, we know how to fight insurance companies aggressively.

 These life-changing events can cause a person to require physical therapy, mental health care, and so much more.
 While every case requires a thorough investigation of the evidence, you must have an intimate acquaintance witness or two to explain the person’s new quality of life and how it differs from their past.

-Accidents happen all the time, and while you try to prepare and protect yourself, you could become a victim.
+Accidents always happen, and while you try to prepare and protect yourself, you could become a victim.
 Most of them are senseless acts and are preventable, but carelessness and anger take away your quality of life or that of a loved one.

 You have many bills and are looking at a long road to partial recovery with full recovery out of your grasp or barely a line on the horizon.

-These injuries are detrimental to your life and may damage the spinal cord or spinal column, along with the brain.
-Now, you’re unsure of what to do or where to turn, but a qualified lawyer on your side can ensure that you get a full settlement.
+These injuries are detrimental to your life and may damage the spinal cord, spinal column, and brain.
+Now, you’re unsure what to do or where to turn, but a qualified lawyer can ensure you get a full settlement.